 - Imagery: It is the use of words to form mental pictures.
 A poet could use words to draw a picture of situations whose ordinary words cannot convey effectively.

 - Metre: This is the arrangement of the stressed and unstressed syllables in a poem to give a particular rhythmic effect.

 - The content of the poem: The content is the main body of the poem and you should understand the message and subject matter.

-- The structure of the poem: the structure of the poem is to be considered, such as stanzas, verses and lines.
+- The structure of the poem: the structure of the poem is to be considered, such as stanzas, verses, and lines.

 - Language and style of the poem: The style, figures of speech and theme are to be considered.
 The style is the way the language is structured.
 It is the manner the poem is done.
-The theme is the central idea and the dominating pointing of the poem.
+The theme is the central idea and the dominating point of the poem.
 The figures of the speech are simile, metaphor, personification, hyperbole, irony, euphemism, etc.